yobad/AppDevIII2024/labs/Lab4.md

       - `.NET MAUI App` Connectivity [documentation](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/communication/networking?view=net-maui-7.0&tabs=android).

-  - The `FirebaseAuthClient` (used in the `AuthService` class) provides different methods to assist in the login process, here are some of the useful methods:
+  - The `FirebaseAuthClient` (used in the `AuthService` class) provides different methods to assist in the login process:

-    - `FetchSignInMethodsForEmailAsync(user_name)` checks if the user exists.
     - `SignInWithEmailAndPasswordAsync(user_name.Text, password.Text)` attempt to login using the provided username and password.
-    - Check the sample code on GitHub.
+    - Check the sample code on [GitHub](https://github.com/step-up-labs/firebase-authentication-dotnet).

   - Once authenticated make sure to save the returned `UserCredential` in the `UseCreds` property in the `AuthService` class.
 We need to use the authentication later to access the database.